-2. Continue statement: Continue is also a loop control statement just like the break statement. continue statement is opposite to that of break statement, instead of terminating the it forces the iteration of loop, to execute next the loop.
+2.Continue statement: Continue is also a loop control statement just like the break statement. continue statement is opposite to that of break statement, instead of terminating the loop, it forces execute the next iteration of the to loop.
 As the name suggest the continue statement forces the loop to continue or execute the next iteration.
 When the continue statement is executed in the loop, the code inside the loop following the continue statement will be skipped and next iteration of the loop will begin.
+Syntax: